How to Check Android Version on Chromebook

 For example, some Android apps require a minimum Android version to install or work properly.
 In other cases, you may be troubleshooting app crashes, compatibility issues, or checking whether your Chromebook supports newer Android features.

-Now, if you are here reading about how to check the Android version on a Chromebook, we assume you want clear and accurate information without digging through confusing menus.
 In this detailed guide, we will walk you through all the working ways to check the Android version on ChromeOS, step by step.

 How Android Works on Chromebook